iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > The county health department is so overwhelmed I likely won't be contacted to get the pin # to put in my positive test.
 I can have no clear idea of how effective the app is, but it's better than nothing<br> :date: __2020-11-15 14:33:26__

 > Great idea<br> :date: __2020-11-15 00:39:09__

-> I think the concept of this app is a step in flattening the curve but unless all Michiganders are downloading and using this how is its effectivenes Therefore, I think requirement of the app by all with smart phones or access might make it more successful, not only Michigan but throughout the United States.
-Matter of fact Everywhere this is a "Global Pandemic".
-Pre-installment (as other widely used apps are already installed on new phones) is a good idea as well.
-Please Consider<br> :date: __2020-11-14 19:46:35__

-> Being able to see a how many people in your area have downloaded the app would be helpful.
-Its far more accurate if my city has 5k+ downloads than if it only has 500.<br> :date: __2020-11-14 17:53:39__